zoxpx/pxdocs/content/reference/release-notes/portworx.md

 April 20, 2018

-This is a minor update that fixes a panic seen in some k8s environments when the user upgraded from an older version of PX to 1.2.22
+This is a minor update that fixes a panic seen in some k8s environments when the user upgraded from an older version of Portworx to 1.2.22

 PWX-5107 - Check if node spec is present before adding the node for volume state change events